Robertof/oxixenon/README.md

 Check out [extending Xenon](EXTENDING_XENON.md) if you're interested in extending Xenon and adding other notifiers.

-## Renew availability

-Xenon allows to temporarily disable the renewing functionality, and to specify a reason for the unavailability.
-This is useful if, for example, you're performing some critical activity on your network and you want to ensure that no downtime occurs.

 ## Quick start

 To build Xenon, just run `cargo build --release` in the crate root.
 By default both client and